 We’ve all seen arrays of solar panels on rooftops.
 They convert the sun’s energy into electricity, lowering the homeowner’s electric bill—and maybe even adding power to the grid.
+On a small scale, they can maintain the efficacy of vaccines in remote locations.
 On a larger scale, utilities install massive solar arrays as part of their decarbonization strategy.

 But as we install more solar arrays, it’s worth thinking about how to make the most of them.
 That is, how can we make solar panels work more efficiently?
 And what else can we get them to do for us?

 Swimming pools and green lawns notwithstanding, California is a desert, and demand for its scarce water increases as the population grows.
 Meanwhile, climate change has brought hotter, drier summers.

 The apparent ease of California life is an illusion, and those who believe the illusion real live here in only the most temporary way.
 I know as well as the next person that there is considerable transcendent value in a river running wild and undammed, a river running free over granite, but I have also lived beneath such a river when it was running in flood, and gone without showers when it was running dry.—Joan Didion

 California’s 6000 km (3700 miles) of aqueducts supply water to the cities and fields.
 In transporting the water, they lose a great deal of it to evaporation.
 Scientists at the University of California propose to float solar panels on reservoirs and irrigation canals.
 This has the dual benefit of reducing evaporation and cooling the solar panels so they work more efficiently.

 Covering the canals with solar panels would prevent evaporation of roughly 40,000 cubic metres of water—16 Olympic swimming pools’ worth—from each kilometre of canal every year.—Nature Sustainability